 Best get in contact with a Peruvian consulate for detailed information on the application process and exact requirements.

-The Peruvian business visa issued at a consulate is a multiple entry visa and entitles its holder to enter Peru within a time period of usually 6 or 12 months from the date of issue.
+The Peruvian business visa issued at a consulate is usually a multiple entry visa and entitles its holder to enter Peru within a time period of usually 6 or 12 months from the date of issue.
 The maximum stay on a business visa is 180 days in a 365-day period, but the consulates abroad reserve the right to grant visas for shorter stays.

 Be aware that even if the consulate granted you 180 days, the immigration officer you have to face when you enter Peru may only give you 30, 60 or in most cases 90 days.
 As Peruvian business visas cannot be extended once you are in Peru, you might have to leave the country and return if you need to stay longer.